EvergineTeam/PostProcessing/README.md

-# NET5Demo
+# WaveEngine NET5 Demo

-## Description

-A demo scene using WaveEngine 3.1 with .NET 5 support.
-This demo uses the new Post-processing graph with several effects such as Screen Space Ambient Occlusion (SSAO), Screen Space Reflection (SSR), Temporal Antialiasing (TAA), Depth of Field (DoF), Bloom, and Tonemapping.
+This demo scene uses WaveEngine 3.1 with .NET 5 support.
+The new Post-processing graph is used with several effects such as Screen Space Ambient Occlusion (SSAO), Screen Space Reflection (SSR), Temporal Antialiasing (TAA), Depth of Field (DoF), Bloom, and Tonemapping.

 ![alt Screenshot0](https://github.com/WaveEngine/NET5Demo/blob/main/Screenshots/image00.png)